 If you’re looking for how to write the best thank you notes/emails after your interview, you’ve come to the right place.

 Let’s get started…

-There are also two optional steps you may want to include.
-These next two pieces aren’t 100% necessary for a thank you note or thank you email after the interview, but are a nice touch you can add.
+That final piece isn’t 100% necessary for a thank you note or thank you email after the interview, but is a nice touch you can add.

 Here are three good interview thank you email samples you can use after the interview.
 These can also be sent in the mail as a note if you want.

 Later in this article, I’ll cover the pros and cons of sending thank you emails versus sending a thank you letter/note in the mail.
 So if you’re not sure which to send, make sure to read until the end.

 Hello <Interviewer’s Name>,